-- Vendors must supply their own tables, tents, chairs, display arrangements, and weather protection. - All tents must be weighted with at least 25 lbs per tent leg; regardless of weather conditions - o Tents without proper weights are subject to immediate removal by GCM Staff - Tables must be sturdy and stable with tops covered. - Tables shall not be filled beyond load capacity and the products on the display table must be secured. - Generators used to power coolers or cooking stations must be small, quiet, and out of the way.
+- Vendors must supply their own tables, tents, chairs, display arrangements, and weather protection. - All tents must be weighted with at least 25 lbs per tent leg; regardless of weather conditions - o Tents without proper weights are subject to immediate removal by GCM Staff - Tables must be sturdy and stable with tops covered. - Tables shall not be filled beyond load capacity and the products on the display table must be secured. - Generators used to power coolers or cooking stations must be small, quiet, and out of the way (at least 20 ft from stall space).
 All use of generators must be approved in advance by GCM.
-Power cords may not present trip hazards. - Fuel for generators must be stored separately from the generator itself.
+Power cords may not present trip hazards and must be covered by a cord cover. - Fuel for generators must be stored separately from the generator itself.